maghoff/mustachio/README.md

 Note that streams must have an encoding set, so they output text rather than binary data.

-An object mode stream can be iterated over, like an array:
+An [object mode stream][objmode] can be iterated over, like an array:

     {
       "objects": () => {